njhamann/github-repo-viewer/README.md

 ## Notes
-Be sure to check out the key shortcuts.
+Be sure to check out the keyboard shortcuts.
 You can do just about everything with the Up, Down and Return key.

 ## Dependencies
 #### App